spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 ![](<../../assets/screenshots/integrations/cloud-providers/aws/attach-integration-step-4.png>)

-!!! info
-    Once you have chosen your integration and specified whether it will be used for read or write phases, an example trust relationship statement will be displayed.
-This shows an example of how to configure your role for use by this exact stack, and based on whether the integration is being attached for read or write phases.
-This policy statement is provided for convenience only, and you can safely ignore it if you have already configured your trust relationship for your role.

 #### Read vs Write

 You can attach an AWS integration as read, write or read-write, and you can attach at most two integrations to any single stack. **Read** indicates that this integration will be used during read phases of runs (for example, plans), and **Write** indicates that this integration will be used during write phases of runs (for example, applies).